Interfaces for EDI 850 & 855 Messages

 Testing EDI Interface

-We’ll switch over here to testing mode.
-I’ll feed in this sample EDI 850 file that I have, hit “execute test” and we’ll see the data move through the system.
-We get green checkmarks for all successes and red X’s for any failures.
-Here we can look at our EDI transformation module and see that EDI transformed into that XML structure.
+We’ll switch to testing mode.
+I’ll feed in this sample EDI 850 file that I have hit “execute the test,” and see the data move through the system.
+We get green checkmarks for all successes and red Xs for any failures.
+Here, we can look at our EDI transformation module and see that EDI transformed into that XML structure.

-It’s just that easy using the PilotFish eiConsole.
-In just a few short steps, we were able to put together this purchase order ingestion workflow, taking in some EDI 850 data, doing some EDI validation, then updating a database and sending back an EDI 855 purchase order acknowledgment response to our caller.
+Using the PilotFish eiConsole is just that easy.
+In just a few short steps, we were able to put together this purchase order ingestion workflow: taking in some EDI 850 data, doing some EDI validation, updating a database and sending back an EDI 855 purchase order acknowledgment response to our caller.

 I hope you’ve enjoyed this video, thank you.